NEW FREE TOOL To Land Clients for Your Social Media Marketing Agency [PLUS WEBSITE AUDIT]

 Next to the Overview tab, you will find the Site Structure Tab.
 This is essentially your site map and will show you which of your web pages are getting the most traffic.
 With this information, you can determine which pages of your site (i.e. the most visited ones) would lead to higher conversion rates.

 Another helpful tab to determine your SEO success is the Response Time tab.
 This shows you, in seconds, your website loading speed.
 Loading speed is very important to SEO, as faster loading site rank much higher in search engines.
 A high ranking site typically loads in 0 to 2 seconds, so that is the number you want to see here.
 If your loading speed is slower than that, then you know this is an area that needs improvement.

 You can also see the page titles on your site by clicking over to the Page Title tab.
 You want to make sure that the titles match the page URL, as this ensures that the title is redirecting to the correct page.
-You can also see if there are any missing or duplicated titles that require correction.
-Screaming Frog categorizes titles into H1 and H2.
-H1 and H2 tabs include:
+Furthermore, you can see if there are any missing or duplicated titles that require correction.
+Screaming Frog categorizes titles into h1 and h2. h1 and h2 tabs include:

 - Missing – Any pages which have a missing h1/h2.

 - Duplicate – Any pages which have duplicate h1/h2.

 - Over 70 characters – Any pages that have h1/h2 over 70 characters in length.

 - Multiple – Any pages which have multiple h1/h2.